rafaelfiume/sketch/docs/Auth.md

 Please, check [this](https://github.com/rafaelfiume/sketch/pull/111) out for more details on Jwt token generation and verification.

 ## Account Deletion

-By the end of this stream:
+1) An account is first marked to deletion (soft deletion over a specified period)
+  1) Once that interval has passed (configurable), the user data should be permanently deleted
-1) An account owner should be able to delete his/her own account
+1) An account 'Owner' is able to mark his/her own account for deletion
-1) A superuser should be able to delete any account
+1) An 'Admin' is able to mark any account for deletion
-1) Account deletion should be a soft deletion
-After n days (configurable), the user data should be permanently deleted
-1) All data (entities) from user should be deleted too, including authorisation/access_control data.
+1) All data (entities) from user should be deleted too upon permanent deletion, including authorisation/access_control data.

-Consider to anonymise use data after m days have passed, m < n.

-Step-by-step:
-1) Implement soft delete.
-  * Make sure user with deleted account is unable to login
-  * Users can delete their own account
-  * Admin can delete other users' account
-1) Mark soft deleted account to permanent deletion
-1) Schedule job to permanently delete user account after n days
-1) Use callback to delete all entities of user with deleted account (search for '1.
-REST-based Event Notifications (Webhook-Style)')

-...
-Rest-based Event Notification (Webhook Style)...
-... use a temporary shared secret solution to authenticate the auth part of the service when invoking the `/purge-user-entities` endpoint.

-Clean up needed:
- - Error handling in DoobieMappings

- Subsequent PR Admin can delete any user account Define process to enable Admin to reactivate an account 3rd PR Mark it to permanent deletion, response payload (?)
- 4th PR clean up all entities upon permanent deletion
-    (secure call to callback, it needs to be authenticated; make it atomic; retries; log and track (metrics) failed attempts)